 The academy trust has been eligible to claim additional funding in year from government support schemes in response to the coronavirus outbreak.
-The funding received is shown above under "exceptional government funding".

-- The funding received for coronavirus exceptional support costs relates to cleaning, free school meals and other relevant costs.
-These costs are included in note 7 below. - The academy furloughed some of the link staff under the government's CJRS.
-The funding received of £8,790 relates to staff costs in respect of 11 staff which are included in note 9 below as appropriate.
+The academy furloughed some of the link staff under the government's CJRS.
+The funding received of £22,316 relates to staff costs in respect of 12 staff which are included in note 9 below as appropriate.